Towards Nonperturbative Solution of Quantum Dynamics : A Hamiltonian Mean Field Approximation Scheme with Perturbation Theory for Arbitray Strength of Interaction: A Non-perturbative General Approximation Scheme (NGAS) in Quantum Theory

-We impose the further requirement that the AH is constrained to yield the same quantum average (QA) as the original, i.e.
+This condition is defined by the requirement that the AH must yield the same quantum average (QA) as the original system Hamiltonian, as expressed by:

-for all physical $``n"$ and $``g"$ where, $|\phi_{n}\rangle$ is defined by the eigenvalue equation for $H_{0}$, eq.(14) with $``n"$ denoting the spectral label.
-In what follows,eqn.(16) will be referred as the \textbf{{\it \textbf{``Constraint of Equal Quantum Average} \textbf{(CEQA)"}}}.
-The next step is to {\it optimize} the approximation as described below:
+for all physical $``n"$ and $``g"$, where $|\phi_{n}\rangle$ is defined by the eigenvalue equation for $H_{0}$, eqn.(14), with $``n"$ representing the spectral label.
+Hereafter, eqn.(16) will be referred to as the \textbf{{\it \textbf{``Constraint of Equal Quantum Average} \textbf{(CEQA)"}}}.
+The subsequent step involves the {\it optimization} of the approximation as delineated below:

-\subsection{Determination of the free parameters in AH \\by variational-optimization}
+\subsubsection{Determination of the free parameters in AH by variational-optimization}

-To determine the parameters \{ $~\alpha_{i}~$\}, we impose CEQA as well as variational optimization of the AH in respect of the still undetermined parameters $(\alpha_{i})$:
+To determine the parameters \{ $~\alpha_{i}~$\}, we implement the CEQA alongwith the variational optimization of the AH with respect to the undetermined parameters $(\alpha_{i})$:

-where, the notation is
+where the notation is